Democratic debate highlights: Biden the favored target

 On Booker’s criticism of Biden and the 1994 crime bill, Castro agreed: “He has flip-flopped on these things.
 And that’s clear.”

+“She put over 1,500 people in jail for marijuana violations and then laughed about it when she was asked if she ever smoked marijuana,” congresswoman Gabbard said.

+Harris recently came out to support fully legalizing marijuana and said she herself has smoked it, but her stance on the issue has evolved.

-Reporting By Amanda Becker, Jarrett Renshaw, Ginger Gibson and Doina Chiacu; editing by Jonathan Oatis
+Reporting By Amanda Becker, Jarrett Renshaw, Ginger Gibson and Doina Chiacu; Editing by Kieran Murray and Jonathan Oatis